zhangxingshuo/infinite-monkeys/README.md

 in CLI.
 A `.pkl` file will be created in the same directory that contains the dictionary of rhyme sets for the input corpus.

+## Word Complexity Metric
+To optimize the flow of the poetry, words that were too complex were filtered out.
+To measure the complexity of a word, Stoel-Gammon's Word Complexity Measure was employed (C. Stoel-Gammon.
+2010.
+The Word Complexity Measure: Description and application to developmental phonology and disorders.
+Clinical Linguistics and Phonetics 24(4-5): 271-282).

+Complicated phonemes and long syllable clusters increase a word's complexity score.
+See `stress_dict.py` for the implementation as well as metric rules and details.

 ## Benchmarks
 <b>NOTE:</b> The script has now been optimized to call from a pre-compiled dictionary of rhymes and stresses.
 The runtimes listed below, while obsolete, are a good indication of the complexity of the poetry format.
 The runtimes are not nearly as long though; most poems are now created almost instantly on the given specifications.